Jeep Renegade: 2023 changes

-For 2023, Jeep has unveiled a refreshed model of the Renegade for the Brazilian market.
+For 2023, the Renegade receives a refresh for the Brazilian market.
 Featuring revised front-end styling and a revised 1.3L "Turbo-Flex" Turbocharged Inline Four-Cylinder (I4) gasoline engine known as the "T270", the new model is also expected to debut for the rest of the world for the 2023 model year.

-For 2023, in the US market, Jeep has discontinued the entry level Sport trim and all front-wheel drive versions of the Renegade, thus making all-wheel drive standard across the board.
+For 2023, in the US market, the entry level Sport trim and all front-wheel drive versions of the Renegade are dropped, thus making all-wheel drive standard across the board.
 Latitude is now the entry trim level on the Renegade, and Altitude, Trailhawk, and Limited remain available.

 Also for the 2023 model year, the Latitude-based Upland trim returns to the lineup, adding Trailhawk-inspired exterior styling elements to the base Latitude model.
 The interior includes bronze stitching.

 2024 changes

-The Jeep Renegade was discontinued in the US and Canada after the 2023 model year, following decreasing demand.
-It continues to be sold in Europe, Mexico, South America, and other markets.
+The Renegade was discontinued in the US and Canada after the 2023 model year, following years of decreasing sales.
+It continues to be sold elsewhere, such as Europe, Mexico, and South America.

+For 2024, the Renegade receives an array of updates.
+Changes include a larger 10.1" touchscreen with higher-resolution backup camera, larger 10.25" digital display cluster, and a new steering wheel sourced from the Compass.
+Android Auto and Apple CarPlay become standard and new USB-A and USB-C ports are added.
+On the exterior, the foglamps and taillamps are upgraded to LED units, and new 17" and 18" alloy wheels are introduced on higher trim levels.

+Also for this year, only hybrid powertrains (e-Hybrid and 4xe) are available, with all ICE options dropped.